 - Eggs beaten with cream and sauteed onions

-So as you can see there are so many variations, all of them delicious.
+So as you can see there are so many variations, all of them sound delicious!

 Once you have assembled the toppings inside the pie, place over the sheet of pastry for the top, fold over the sides and press between your fingers or using a fork to create an edge and then brush with an egg wash to give the lovely golden colour.
 Pop some fork holes in the top of your pastry, then bake until golden brown and cooked through.